Psilocybin: Pharmacodynamics

 Psilocybin is a serotonergic psychedelic that acts as a prodrug of psilocin, the active form of the drug.
 Psilocin is a close analogue of the monoamine neurotransmitter serotonin and, like serotonin, acts as a non-selective agonist of the serotonin receptors, including behaving as a partial agonist of the serotonin 5-HT_{2A} receptor.
 It shows high affinity for most of the serotonin receptors, with the notable exception of the serotonin 5-HT_{3} receptor.
 Psilocin's affinity for the serotonin 5-HT_{2A} receptor is 15-fold higher in humans than in rats due to species differences.
 In addition to interacting with the serotonin receptors, psilocin is a partial serotonin releasing agent with lower potency.
+Despite the in-vitro findings, psilocybin did not show serotonin release in the brain in rodents in vivo.
 Unlike certain other psychedelics such as LSD, it appears to show little affinity for many other targets, such as dopamine receptors.
 Psilocin is an agonist of the mouse and rat but not human trace amine-associated receptor 1 (TAAR1).

 Psilocybin's and psilocin's psychedelic effects are mediated specifically by agonism of the serotonin 5-HT_{2A} receptor.
 Selective serotonin 5-HT_{2A} receptor antagonists like volinanserin block the head-twitch response (HTR), a behavioral proxy of psychedelic-like effects, induced by psilocybin in rodents, and the HTR is similarly absent in serotonin 5-HT_{2A} receptor knockout mice.
 There is a significant relationship between psilocybin's hallucinogenic effects and serotonin 5-HT_{2A} receptor occupancy in humans.
 Psilocybin's psychedelic effects can be blocked by serotonin 5-HT_{2A} receptor antagonists like ketanserin and risperidone in humans.
 Activation of serotonin 5-HT_{2A} receptors in layer V of the medial prefrontal cortex (mPFC) and consequent glutamate release in this area has been especially implicated in the hallucinogenic effects of psilocybin and other serotonergic psychedelics.
 In addition, region-dependent alterations in brain glutamate levels may be related to the experience of ego dissolution.
 The cryo-EM structures of the serotonin 5-HT_{2A} receptor with psilocin, as well as with various other psychedelics and serotonin 5-HT_{2A} receptor agonists, have been solved and published by Bryan L. Roth and colleagues.